SocketCluster/socketcluster-website/docs/consumers-and-consumables.md

 ---
-id: consumers-and-consumables
+id: consumables-and-consumers
-title: Consumers and Consumables
+title: Consumables and Consumers
-sidebar_label: Consumers and Consumables
+sidebar_label: Consumables and Consumers
 ---

 In Asyngular, streams returned by functions such as `socket.listener(...)`, `socket.receiver(...)`, `socket.producer(...)` and `socket.channel(...)` are all [async iterables](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of#Iterating_over_async_iterables).